Skip to content

 NameDescription

-vpc_idVPC ID (AWS) or network self_link (GCP)
+vpc_idVPC ID (AWS) or network self_link (Google Cloud)

 vpc_cidr_ipv4VPC IPv4 CIDR block